No matter how interesting the topic, every content creator starts running out of content ideas at some point.

 Many writing prompts require you to harness your storytelling skills, which often makes for a more engaging piece of writing, particularly if you’re using your own opinions and experiences.

-This list of over 60 writing prompts by Salesforce has some great examples for business blogs, including “What is your most inspiring customer success story?” and “Reflect on the biggest problem or struggle your business has faced.”
+Salesforce has some great examples for business blogs, including “What is your most inspiring customer success story?” and “Reflect on the biggest problem or struggle your business has faced.”
 Here’s their top 10:

 For a more personal outlook, this list of content ideas by Marie Forleo includes prompts such as “What’s the most important piece of advice you’ve received about your career or business?” and “What do you wish you knew 10 years ago that you know now?”

 If you are looking for high quality blog post ideas based on solid keyword research, check out our Content Builder Service.
-We help our clients get more traffic to your site with quality content published consistently.
+We help our clients get more traffic to their website with quality content published consistently.
 Set up a quick consultation, and I’ll send you a free PDF version of my books.
 Get started today–and generate more traffic and leads for your business.